ELAGSEKRL1:

 Learning Target: Describing the relationship between illustrations and the story.

-Research-Based Instructional Strategy: The best method to achieve this target is using picture books (Teacher guidance, 2015).
+Research-Based Instructional Strategy: The best method to achieve this target is using picture books (Teacher Guidance, 2015).
 This strategy is good for teaching kindergarten students because it assists the students in developing a relationship between the storyline and its illustrations.
 It allows them to explore the relationship and recreate that of their own.
-In these terms, it provides ground for creative learning.
+These terms provide ground for creative learning.

 ELAGSEKRL8: Not applicable to the story.